Latest News

 Kinshasa tried to integrate its shadow mining industry before, but with limited success.

-A new venture between EGC and Mercuria, a trading house, aims to create a "Gold Standard" for responsible ASM mining of cobalt at the Kasulo Mine site.
+A new venture between the EGC and Mercuria, a trading house, aims to "establish" a "Gold Standard", for responsible ASM mining at the Kasulo site.

 If Congo is to reduce its dependency on China by opening up new markets in the United States, it must assure Western consumers that they are not purchasing "blood cobalt".